Best multi-room speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best multi-room speakers you can buy in 2021.

 Previous Echo products have appeared overly forward, brash in comparison with this now more sophisticated, insightful presentation.
 There are textures here – hisses, warbles and sweeps – that the Echo Plus seems to enjoy exploring, organising them neatly across a soundstage with great depth and dimension.

-Bass lacks punch but you can give it some more oomph by pairing with Amazon's Echo Sub for the reasonable sum of £119.
+Bass lacks punch but you can give it some more oomph by pairing with Amazon's Echo Sub for not a huge amount more money.

 If you're already invested in Amazon's eco-system or are building a multi-room system from scratch, this is superb choice.
 Though if your use of Alexa is likely to be limited, the Sonos One is the better all-rounder.